 City, as their long-suffering fans will never forget, recovered a much bigger lead in a much smaller time-frame to win their first league title in 44 years, closing an eight-point gap with only six games to play between April and May.
 So don't be surprised if City aren't panicking at finding themselves six points behind United in December.
 Because Premier League history tells us it can mean little at this stage.

-United supporters know this only too well. ...
+United supporters know this only too well.
+In late January of 1996, their team ...